git-masi/sportradar-challenge/README.md

 This should start local development and you will see logs for services that have started.

+Note: you may see an error and nodemon may restart the server.
+But functionality should not be effected.

+Once the local server as started you can visit [the teams endpoint](http://localhost:3000/teams) in the browser and see the results.
+More information on querying the API server can be found in the PostgREST section of the README.

+To get a list of all endpoints you can visit [the swagger api](http://localhost:8080/) that autogenerates.

 ### Stopping containers

 You can use the "stop docker containers and remove local images and volumes" to stop the Docker containers.